 I've been working for 26 years in the design, photographic and reprographic world with experience in all sectors of the print-packaging, advertising and display industry, and I'm still not dead.

-First Gig: Jimmy Hendrix - Isle of White festival.
+First Gig: Jimi Hendrix - Isle of White festival.
 I was one, my parents were on a caravan holiday and took a wrong turn.
 Many years later, in 1983, it was Rush at Wembley Arena.

 Guilty Pleasure: The list is a long and unashamed one but I guess it will have to be Rush, bring on the air guitars.